 U.S. Fish And Wildlife Service Strips Gray Wolves Of Endangered Species Act Protection

-The U.S. Fish and Wildlife Service (USFWS) just announced they are striping gray wolves of their Endangered Species Act protection in the lower 48 states – and people are outraged.
+The U.S. Fish and Wildlife Service (USFWS) has announced they are striping gray wolves of their Endangered Species Act protections in the lower 48 states – and people are outraged.

 Mankind hunted, trapped, and poisoned gray wolves into near extinction with fewer than 1,000 remaining before the species was listed as endangered in 1974.
-It has taken over four decades for wolves to start to return to areas they once lived, but they are far from recovered.
+It has taken over four decades for wolves to start to return to areas they once lived in, but they are far from recovered.

 “Today, approximately 5500 wolves inhabit approximately 15% of their historic range within the conterminous United States,” state a team of scientists in a letter to USFWS detailing why gray wolves need to remain protected.